Family Law (Superannuation) Regulations 2025

 Using risk optimisation techniques gained from over 25 years experience in aggregating insurance risks, connectingthedots is able to "cherry pick" the ASX and apply the same techniques to investment portfolios.

-This gives an average return for Australian equities of 34.3% per annum since 2017 with 38.1% in the last year.
+This gives an average return for Australian equities of 26.1% per annum since 2017 with 30.0% in the last year.
 This is achieved by applying our Investment Strategy and by systematically optimising the risk-return balance at a portfolio level over regular time periods.
+When managed actively, these returns can be boosted by an additional 10-20% p.a.

-Our cumulative performance is set out in more detail in the chart following:
+Our cumulative performance is set out in more detail in the chart following (passive strategy):

 This performance compares more than favourably to that for all MySuper funds with an average of 7.9% for 2023.